 When we hear the word KAMO, it reminds us of the name of the place Kamo, in Kyoto city.
-Kyoto was once a capital of Japan and has over 1200 years history.
-It’s a special place for Japanese.
+Kyoto was once the capital of Japan and has over 1200 years of history.
+It’s a special place for Japanese people.

 Though the kanji is a bit different, the Kamo family exists in Japanese history and produced Kamo no Tadayuki, who taught Onmyodo (way of Yin and Yang) to Abe no Seimei.

-If you are an anime lover, you may have heard Abe no Seimei, the strongest yin-yan master.
+If you are an anime lover, you may have heard Abe no Seimei, the strongest yin-yang master.
 He is already a legendary person and appears in many anime.

 In Jujutsu Kaisen, Gojo Satoru and Okkotsu Yuta are depicted as the descendants of Abe no Seimei.
 They have the best linage for Jujutsu sorcerers.